How I Started Making Money From The Internet

 After a year of writing to my blog I began studying how other people made money online, in particular through a process called “email marketing”.

 In January 2006 I started my first email newsletter.
 I offered people “blog traffic tips” writing one email per week with advice on how to grow traffic to your blog.
+You can read my early Blog Traffic Tips newsletters here.

 Over the course of 2006 I focused on attracting more readers to my blog, grew my email newsletter and made more money with affiliate marketing and sponsors.
 By the end of the year my income had reached a steady $3,000 to $5,000 per month.
 My blog had become more successful than my editing business, and best of all, I loved running it.